anthonyrisinger/cga/9/cga+01.md

 #### Complexity Growth Patterns

-As geometric systems expand to handle more primitive types and operations, complexity grows in predictable patterns:
+As geometric systems expand to handle more primitive types and operations, complexity grows in predictable patterns.
+The following order-of-magnitude estimates illustrate how interface complexity can dominate system architecture:

 **Table 4: System Complexity Scaling**